gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-aggregation.md

 enables almost all the same features.

-The main difference between query-time aggregation and ingest aggregation is that the aggregation applied on a query will only effect the elements in that query so the overall graph data is left intact.
+The main difference between query-time aggregation and ingest aggregation is the aggregation applied on a query will only affect the elements in that query so the overall graph data is left intact.
 There is more information on how to apply query-time aggregation in the [querying guide on filtering](../query/gaffer-syntax/filtering.md#query-time-aggregation).